ctbucha/bs-react-admin/README.md

     ),
 };

-/* Need to pass this to Resource as ReactJS instead of ReasonReact since
+/* Need to pass this to Resource as a ReactJS component instead of a ReasonReact
- * react-admin uses it in a non-standard way.
+ * component since react-admin handles this as a ReactJS component.
  */
 let toReactJs =
   ReasonReact.wrapReasonForJs(~component, jsProps => make(jsProps, [||]));